-Doug Beynon, Director - Mr. Beynon is an experienced entrepreneur.
-Doug was appointed Entrepreneur-in-Residence at the Conrad Business, Entrepreneurship and Technology Centre in 2009 where he served as founder and Chair of the Advisory Council (2003-2009) and continues to serve as an active member of the Advisory Council.
-Doug is also a board member of the following organizations: Electrical Contracts Ltd, xRM Global Inc., Ubiquity Solar Inc., PinPoint Cayman Holdings Inc.; Dean's Advisory Council, Faculty of Engineering, University of Waterloo; Waterloo Stratford Campus Advisory Council, University of Waterloo; Advisory Board Member, Tangam Technologies Inc. and Metalumen.
+Doug Beynon, Director - Mr. Beynon is an experienced entrepreneur and holds a PhD in Business from the University of Kansas.
+Mr. Beynon was appointed Entrepreneur-in-Residence at the Conrad Business, Entrepreneurship and Technology Centre in 2009 where he served as founder and Chair of the Advisory Council (2003-2009) and continues to serve as an active member of the Advisory Council.
+Mr. Beynon is the President and CEO of Advanced Chemical Technologies Inc. and is also a board member of the following organizations: Electrical Contracts Ltd, xRM Global Inc., Ubiquity Solar Inc., PinPoint Cayman Holdings Inc.; Dean's Advisory Council, Faculty of Engineering, University of Waterloo; Waterloo Stratford Campus Advisory Council, University of Waterloo; Advisory Board Member, Tangam Technologies Inc. and Metalumen.